luomein/spectrum-log/docs/index.md

 |Keel |  Fin with bulb |
 | Launched | 1988 |

-SY Spectrum sailed from South African to Cape Horn, Antarctica, the Chilean Channels and across the Pacific Ocean all the way until now in Taiwan.
+SY Spectrum sailed from South African to Cape Horn, Antarctica, the Chilean Channels and across the Pacific Ocean, and finally reached Taiwan.

 SY Spectrum is attuning to fields of majesty.